APA Division 16 Committee on Ethnic Minority AffairsNATIONAL DIRECTORY

 Louisiana State University

-My research agenda aims to bridge the research to practice gap, particularly for traditionally poorly- and under-served ethnic minority communities.
+Dr. Long’s research agenda aims to bridge the research to practice gap, particularly for traditionally under-served ethnic minority communities.
 This interest has sparked three facets of my research agenda, each of which serves to address issues of equity in behavioral health treatment in education and mental health.
-These facets include: (a) promoting the adoption and treatment integrity of empirically-supported treatments (ESTs) and practices in schools, with the ultimate aim to increase implementation of these practices in high-need schools; (b) expanding behavioral health research in high-need schools and with ethnically diverse populations; and (c) extending knowledge on how empirically supported treatments and practices can be culturally responsive.
-I teach the doctoral seminar on diversity to clinical and school psychology students and, since 2015, have been the Chair of the Committee on Diversity and Outreach in Psychology in the Department of Psychology at Louisiana State University.
+These facets include: promoting the adoption of and treatment integrity to evidence-based interventions (EBIs) in schools, with the ultimate aim to increase access to quality services in high-need schools; expanding behavioral health research with ethnically diverse populations; and extending knowledge of how EBIs can be culturally responsive through investigations of the influence of sociocultural variables on students’ treatment engagement and outcomes.
+I teach the doctoral seminar on diversity to clinical and school psychology students and, since 2015, have been an active member of the Committee on Diversity and Outreach in Psychology at the Department of Psychology at Louisiana State University.

 Dr. Malone’s primary research interest relates to the multicultural and diversity issues embedded in the training and practice of school psychology.
 Specifically, she focuses on multicultural competence, the ability to work effectively with diverse populations through the application of cultural knowledge and to demonstrate awareness of and sensitivity to cultural issues.
 The overarching themes of her research are as follows: identification of multicultural competencies, development of multicultural competence through education and training, and the relationship between culturally competent practice and K-12 student outcomes.